dog-on-moon/moon-interval/docs/event_list.md

   - Will not emit done until a target signal is received.
 - `Modify State`
   - Modifies the state dictionary of the Event.
+- `Router: FuncBool`
+  - Calls a function on a node in the scene.
+Splits between two branches depending on if the function returns TRUE or FALSE.
+- `Router: Plays`
+  - Splits between different branches depending on how many times the EventPlayer has been called.
 - `Router: Random`
   - Selects a random branch.
 - `Router: Signal Multiplex`